NollerReal/MERTS-Modded-NERTS/README.md

 It will look directory in the ``images/Packed`` folder and convert all .tex files to .png into the directory ``pngOutput``.

 Change the images that you want to modify.
-(Don't worry about editing the ``half`` folder, as it gets automatically created later on)
+(Don't worry about editing the ``half`` and the ``fonts`` folder, as it gets automatically created later on)

-Put all of them in the `new` dirctory, and keep the same structure as the Packed folder.
+Put all of the new textures in the `new` dirctory, and keep the same structure as the Packed folder.
+Names and everything.
+Should look like ``.\new\Packed\textures``.

 Run ``convert.bat``, and the .tex files will be created including the ``half`` folder.
 They will be located in the ``patch`` directory.